FAQ

 What are the tuition fees for the program?

-Since winter term 2012/13 there are no more study fees at Universität Hamburg.
-Please have a look at the following link to inform yourself about the current semester contribution:
+Since winter term 2012/13 there are no more study fees at the University of Hamburg.
+Please have a look at the following link to inform yourself about the current semester contribution.

 Is there a scholarship for the program?

 No. Currently, neither the university nor the program are able to provide any sort of scholarships.
-Here you can find general information on financing your studies:
+Please check the general information on financing your studies.

 Comprehensive information on scholarships available from German funding bodies can be found at the website of DAAD (German Academic Exchange Service).